Standards and Emerging Issues Advisory Group Members

 Carr, Riggs & Ingram, LLC

 Mr. Skinner is a partner at Carr, Riggs & Ingram, LLC and serves as the Assurance Service Line Leader.
 In this role, he leads the design, implementation, and maintenance of the firm’s system of quality control over its accounting and assurance practice.
-This includes leading a group that supports engagement teams on technical accounting and auditing issues, helping solve complex accounting, auditing, and financial reporting challenges, communicating new developments, and monitoring the quality of services provided.
-Alan’s experience in the profession includes 11 years with the PCAOB.
-Mr. Skinner was a deputy director in the PCAOB’s Division of Registration and Inspections where he led the Non-Affiliate Firm Inspection Program for domestic and international registered accounting firms.
+This includes leading a group that supports engagement teams on technical accounting and auditing issues, communicating new developments, and monitoring the quality of services provided.
+Mr. Skinner was previously a deputy director in the PCAOB’s Division of Registration and Inspections where he led the Non-Affiliate Firm Inspection Program for domestic and international registered accounting firms.
 As a program leader in the inspections division, he served as a liaison with PCAOB board members and their staff, other PCAOB divisions, and the SEC’s Office of the Chief Accountant.
+Mr. Skinner earned a Bachelor of Industrial Engineering and a Master of Science in Management from the Georgia Institute of Technology and is a Certified Public Accountant

 Partner